 - For seizures:

-- Adults and children 6 years of age and older—Dose is based on body weight and must be determined by your child's doctor.
+- Adults and children 6 years of age and older—Dose is based on body weight and must be determined by your doctor.
 The starting dose is usually 500 milligrams (mg) once a day.
 Your doctor may increase your dose as needed.

-- Children 3 to 6 years of age—Dose is based on body weight and must be determined by your child's doctor.
+- Children 3 to 6 years of age—Dose is based on body weight and must be determined by your doctor.
 The starting dose is usually 250 mg once a day.
 Your doctor may increase your dose as needed.

 - Children younger than 3 years of age—Use and dose must be determined by your doctor.